chakri68/life-sim/README.md

   `el()` helper.
 - **Canvas2D** for the grid (the simulation is plain typed-array loops, not WebGL — yet).
-- **CodeMirror 6** for the Manual-mode editor, code-split so it only loads on demand.
+- **CodeMirror 6** for the Manual-mode editor, code-split so it only loads when you actually open it.

 ## Status

 A weekend-shaped project that kept growing.
 Built in phases — base automata → attribute-cell ecosystems → reaction-diffusion → user-scripted rules.
-A WebGL stepper (for much bigger grids) is the obvious next thing and isn't done yet.
+A WebGL stepper (for much bigger grids) is the obvious next thing, and isn't done yet.

-Just exploring the possibilities ✨